neuroscout/neuroscout/docs/cli/index.md

 ## Installation

-The recommended way to use the _neuroscout-cli_ is using a Docker Container.
-Docker Containers greatly facilitate the management of software dependencies, and increase reproducibility of results.
+The recommended way to use the _neuroscout-cli_ is using a Docker or Singularity Container.
+Containers greatly facilitate the management of software dependencies, and increase reproducibility of results.

 ### Docker Container